unsonnet/nativo/docs/current-api-endpoints.md

 ---

 ### GET /report/{job}/favorites
-Retrieves the list of favorite products with full details for a specific job.
+Retrieves the list of favorite products with full details and similarity scores for a specific job.

 **Handler:** `report-favorites-get.py`